theCLDC/defend-dissent/meta-data.md

 #### What to learn next

-* HTTPS?
 * How to conceal your Internet traffic metadata using a [Virtual Private Network or Tor](anonymous-routing.md).
-NOTE THIS REQUIRES UNDERSTANDING MODERN CRYPTOGRAPHY AND OTHER TOPICS FIRST ...

 #### External resources